 4. Visual Behavior Cues

 At some point, we have all been the teacher who has given way too many verbal cues and once we realize it, we have a palm to face moment.
 But when you are away from your classroom, what other strategies can you use if you don’t have all your tools with you?
-Here are some options.
+Here are some options to aid with visuals for autism classroom behavior support.
 You attach visual behavior cue cards to your lanyard (or fanny pack if you’re one of those cool cats).

 You can also attach them to a clip board or plastic folder, a plastic zipper envelope, a felt apron or something else portable.
 Visual behavior cue cards will save your voice and likely provide a higher rate of return than constant words.
 Behavior cue cards are easy and convenient to use and all team members that work with a student can easily use them.